loretta1704/Practicals-repo/git/README.md

 Clone this repository to your local machine.
 Create a new branch named test-feature1
 Create and open  info.txt file and hello world.txt file.
-Add your name and a short description about yourself to the info.txt file and add freestyle context to hello world .txt file.
+Add your name and a short description about yourself to the info.txt file and add freestyle context to the hello world .txt file.
 Save the file and commit your changes.
 Switch back to the main branch. create another branch named test-feature2.